-A survey of the arts, their relationship to the societies producing them, and their purpose in those societies, from prehistoric to the present.
-The emphasis in the course is on the period from the sixteenth century to the twentieth century, with focus on the role of artists as interpreters of their time.
-(Fall/Spring)
+This course is designed to provide the student with a survey of the arts, their relationship to societies producing them, and their purpose in those societies.
+The history of art from prehistoric time to the present will be discussed, but the focus of this course will be on the period of the Twentieth Century to the present, and the role of the artist as cultural practitioners.

-HUM170 HUMANITIES SURVEY
+HUMANITIES SURVEY